nikitavoloboev/data/travel/visited/ukraine.md

 [Here](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/?context=3) is a nice comment with resources to stay informed regarding Ukraine.

-I hope once Putin finally loses power, Russia stops unlawfully occupying and harassing Ukraine.
+I hope once Putin finally loses power, Russia stops unlawfully occupying and harassing Ukraine and pays for the damage it inflicted on the country.

 ## Links